shopware5/devdocs/source/developers-guide/address-management-guide/index.md

 $this->get('shopware_account.address_service')->delete($address);
 ```

-This call might throw an exception if you are trying to delete an address, which is associated as default billing or shipping address of an customer.
+This call might throw an exception if you are trying to delete an address, which is associated with a default billing or shipping address of a customer.

 ### Set as default billing or shipping address